Sedum Growth and Care Guide

 Shop Sedum Online!
 We Ship Premium Plants to your Door.

-By: Reggie Meehan (01/26/2026)
+By: Reggie Meehan (1/26/2026) - Last Updated (5/30/2026)

 Introduction to Sedum

-The first time I planted Sedum ‘Lemon Ball’, I was looking for something that could handle heat, dry spells, and the occasional missed watering without losing its good looks.
-While fussier plants struggled or burned out, Lemon Ball just kept doing its thing—forming a neat, glowing mound of chartreuse foliage that looked good from spring straight through fall.
+The first time I planted Sedum ‘Lemon Ball’ I was looking for something that could handle heat, dry spells, and the occasional missed watering without losing its good looks.
+While fussier plants struggled or burned out, Lemon Ball just kept doing its thing; forming a neat, glowing mound of chartreuse foliage that looked good from Spring straight through Fall.
 It didn’t ask for attention, didn’t sulk in the heat, and quickly earned a permanent spot in my garden.

 Characteristics of Sedum